DivaVocals/zen_COWOA_BETA/README.md

 zen_COWOA_BETA
 ==============

-This is a beta test of four versions of COWOA Module for Zen Cart v2.6
+This is a beta test of four versions of Check-Out-With-Out-Account COWOA Module for Zen Cart

 ============